 - Being imaginative: media and materials – uses and purposes; design, technology, art, music, dance, role-play and stories

-Our children enter the Kindergarten at 2½ years of age.
-Our Early Years Foundation Stage Curriculum is broad and balanced and great emphasis is placed on the child’s individual needs and progress.
+Our children enter the Early Years at 2½ years of age.
+Our Early Years Foundation Stage Curriculum is broad, balanced and great emphasis is placed on the child’s individual needs and progress.
 We combine a variety of teaching and learning activities to help the children to learn through play as well as starting their journey on the learning of phonics and numbers.
-By working with the children in small groups, we are able to help the children develop in many ways and to prepare them for their life in the Reception classes.
+By working with the children in small groups and 1-1, we are able to help the children develop in many ways and to prepare them for their academic journey through to Reception.

-The Kindergarten has a wonderful ethos where our youngest children can experience their first taste of Breaside and the children learn in a colourful and stimulating environment.
-Our Kindergarten children develop their confidence and self-esteem in other areas too such as in their performances to parents and friends at Harvest, Christmas, Mother’s Day, Easter Parade, as well as regular concerts and musical medleys.
+The Early Years has a wonderful ethos where our youngest children can experience their first taste of Breaside and the children learn in a colourful and stimulating environment.
+Our Early Years children develop their confidence and self-esteem in other areas too such as in their annual performances to parents and friends at Harvest time, Christmas time, Mother’s Day and Father’s Day.

 Children start to learn about the world around them from the moment they are born.
-The care and education offered by Breaside Kindergarten helps children to continue to do this by providing all of the children with interesting activities that are right for their age and stage of development.
+The care and education offered by Breaside Early Years helps children to continue to do this by providing all children with interesting activities that are tailored to their age and stage of development.

-For children between the ages of 2½ and 5 years, the Kindergarten provides a curriculum for the Early Years Foundation stage of education.
-This curriculum is set out in the attached document, published by the Qualifications and Curriculum Authority and the Department for Education and Skills, and called Curriculum Guidance for the Foundation Stage.
-Kindergarten follows this guidance.
+The Early Years Foundation Stage curriculum is set out in the attached document, published by the Qualifications and Curriculum Authority and the Department for Education and Skills, and called Curriculum Guidance for the Foundation Stage.

-At Breaside our Reception classes continue their learning through the Early Years Foundation Stage Curriculum and follow guidelines set out in a document, published by the Qualifications and Curriculum Authority and the Department for Education and Skills, and called Curriculum Guidance for the Foundation Stage (also attached).
-Our children then progress to the Key Stage One.
+At Breaside our Reception classes continue their learning through the Early Years Foundation Stage Curriculum and follow guidelines set out in a document, published by the Qualifications and Curriculum Authority and the Department for Education and Skills, and called Curriculum Guidance for the Foundation Stage.
+Our children then progress to Key Stage One.